firesans/NonLatinPhotoOCR/README.md

 ### Change parameters and alphabets

-Parameters and alphabets can't always be the same in different situation.
+Please update the parameters and alphabets according to the requirement.

 - Change parameters in the mytrain.py file
 - Change alphabets

-  Please put all the alphabets appeared in your labels in a file and input as charlist to the mytrain.py, or the program will throw error during training process.
+  Please put all the alphabets appeared in your labels in a file and input as charlist to the mytrain.py, or the program will throw an error during training.

 ### Train